Scholarships from Organisations outside the School

 Fulbright Commission Scholarships

 Fulbright Postgraduate Awards are aimed at US graduate students wishing to study in the UK, in any subject, and provide tuition and maintenance for the first year of study.
-Details available in the UK from: Fulbright Commission, 62 Doughty Street, London WC1N 2LS or at http://www.fulbright.co.uk/fulbright-awards
+Application details are available on their website.

 The HIV Research Trust Scholarships